Real-Life Cognitive Enhancers: Could You Become ‘Limitless’?

 However, these effects are ephemeral.
 After a few hours, or a day or two, the positive effects of the drugs will wear off.
 It’s also quite possible that a tolerance will form, necessitating a greater dose of the drug to produce the same effect.
 They ultimately may make you less sharp after using them thanks to tolerance or dependency, so you have to buy more and more just to remain at your ‘base’ level of cognition.

 Smart drugs tend also to have a bevy of side-effects associated with them.
 Headaches, insomnia, loss of appetite and many other potential problems might arise from using pharmaceuticals as brain enhancers.
 The legality of these products also makes their ingredients dubious; prescription drugs bought online could contain almost anything, and this is often the only way to acquire them as study drugs.
+If you'd like to avoid these side effects then a natural nootropic is your best bet - see our favourite natural nootropic.

 Aside from pharmaceutical options, foods and drinks can also enhance cognition.
 As mentioned, coffee is a low-impact (but still effective) cognitive enhancer.
 Matcha tea, guarana, panax ginseng and plenty of other natural-sourced ingredients are all historically prized for their brain enhancing effects.
 These might have more lasting effects too, with vitamins ingested potentially helping to raise IQ, while still providing short-term benefits to cognition.
 They are still effective, with far fewer side effects than pharmaceutical 'smart drugs'.